5 Signs Bad Church Governance Is Stifling Your Growth and Mission

 Almost nothing gets accomplished if everyone has a say.

-So should you ever try for consensus?
+So, should you ever try for consensus?
 Well, yes, but likely at the board level.
-John Stickl has a fascinating approach to consensus style leadership in a mega-church context that he explains in Episode 29 of my leadership podcast.
+John Stickl has a fascinating approach to consensus style leadership in a mega-church context that he explains on my leadership podcast.

 This sounds so basic, but it’s so often missed.

-For a church to grow and be healthy, there has to be a high level of trust between the staff and the board and congregation.
+For a church to grow and be healthy, there has to be a high level of trust between the staff, the board, and the congregation.

 Naturally, that trust has to be earned by the pastors and staff.